 Figs benefit from the incorporation of compost or well-rotted manure prior to planting.
 Confining or pruning the root system can invigorate the plant and hasten the harvest.
 Do not cultivate the soil under your plant because much of the extensive root system is directly beneath the soil surface.

 Fruits form in the leaf axils of the current year’s wood.
 The fruits form from the shoot base towards the tip.
 Fig plants usually begin to bear in the second or third year after planting.

 Overwintering ground-grown plants

-Unprotected fig plants are often winter killed back to the crown in Maryland.
+Unprotected fig plants are often injured by very cold weather.
 Sustained temperatures below 10° to 15°F kill above-ground wood.
-New shoots will spring readily from the roots.
-In some cases, a plant killed back in the winter will still produce a modest crop the following summer.
-In most cases, however, the plant will require 2 to 3 good growing seasons to return to normal production.
+New shoots will spring readily from the roots but are rarely capable of producing mature fruits.
+If injury to the main stems is minimal to moderate, the plant will produce a modest crop the following summer.
+If injury is severe, the plant may require 2 to 3 good growing seasons to return to normal production.
 Here are suggestions for winter protection:

 - Pliable branches can be pinned to the ground and covered with burlap, old blankets or tarps;

-- Some growers encircle their fig plant with chicken wire and fill in with insulating leaves, and straw.
-The top of the plant can be covered with a plastic tarp to shed rain, sleet, and snow; and
+- Encircle your fig plant with chicken wire and fill in with insulating leaves or straw.
+The main stems can be covered with a plastic tarp to shed rain, sleet, and snow;

 - In the spring, remove the winter protection after all danger of frost.

 Insulating materials around fig bushes can create attractive winter homes for voles.
 They feed on the tender bark which could reduce plant vigor and fig production the following year.